vicwomg/pikaraoke/README.md

 pip3 install -r requirements.txt
 ```

-Install youtube-dl, I used scoop as a package manager to do this, and believe it handles permissions best.
-Get scoop here: https://scoop.sh/
+Install youtube-dl.exe.
+FYI, pip3 didn't seem to work for this on windows, so I used scoop as a package manager and I think it handles filed permissions best.
+Install scoop by following the instructions here: https://scoop.sh/

 ```
 scoop install youtube-dl